 Overview of System Logging

-SUMMARY This section describes the system log messages that identify the Junos OS process that generated the message and briefly describes the operation or error that occurred.
+SUMMARY This section describes the system log messages that identify the Junos OS process responsible for generating the message and provides a brief description of the operation or error that occurred.

 System Log Overview